HGray384/lrcfs-stats-reference-book/README.md

 If you use RStudio, simply open the ./interactive-shiny/interactive-shiny.Rproj file in a new window of RStudio and work with the `shiny` application from there.

-## To run the interactive examples within the book (for development version)
+## Running the shiny examples within the book in development version

 The html version of the stats book embeds the `shiny` application within the relevant sections of its text.
 To make this run correctly, follow the steps above to run the `shiny` application first, preferably in a separate window of RStudio using the `shiny` Rproj file described above.